The UK’s 12 sided £1 goes global!

 Reverses

-Groom also highlighted the four clear features of difference for the reverses of the new £1 coins.
+Groom also highlighted the four clear features of difference on the reverses of the £1 coins.

 Variations in the gap of the ‘D’ relative to the inner ring.
 Credit: Coin News